Snoyark/Testing/WIP.md

 -   The most common mistake here is a period or semicolon either missing or in the wrong place.

--   The entities natively only match on the ‘skos:prefLabel’ and ‘skos:altLabel’ objects, so you may want to change these or add a codeset that finds entities to match based on different attributes than these
+-   The entities natively only match on the ‘skos:prefLabel’ and ‘skos:altLabel’ objects, so you may want to change these or add a codeset that finds entities to match based on different attributes than these.

--   Ensure everything in a string (that is formatted) is spelled/formatted correctly
+-   Ensure everything in a string (that is formatted) is spelled/formatted correctly.

--   Ensure that the PREFIXes and any IRI are spelled the correct way
+-   Ensure that the PREFIXes and any IRI are spelled the correct way.

-	-   This was a surprisingly large portion of the errors found when creating ontologies
+	-   This was a surprisingly large portion of the errors found when creating ontologies.

-	-   This includes CAPITALIZATION
+	-   This includes CAPITALIZATION!

-	-   A general rule is a phrase is lower camel case (somethingLikeThisForEveryNewWord)
+	-   A general rule is a phrase is lower camel case (somethingLikeThisForEveryNewWord) .

 -   Ensure everything ends with either a comma, semicolon, or period.